zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 ## Scope

-The algorithm in this test case must match the algorithm in method [Get parent zone].
+The algorithm in this test case should match the algorithm in method [Get parent zone].